 I have a family friend who works in an emergency room.
 We’ll call him “John” for the purposes of this blog.
 John’s a physician’s assistant (PA) at a hospital, where he deals with all sorts of medical issues.
 The stories he tells are often hilarious, frequently gross, and sometimes frightening.
 Of course, when someone shows up after a major injury or with an acute illness, the ER is the right place to be.
 Other times, however, patients show up for what turns out to be minor issues.
 For example, a chronically aching back is a very real concern that deserves considered attention, but it isn’t likely to get top priority in an emergency medical setting; it may be better served by a different type of medical office that can evaluate the root cause and provide a thorough treatment plan.
 Triage—the process of evaluating the urgency of needs in order to determine the order of treatment—provides clear guidance on how to prioritize demands and address the most pressing issues first.

 The triage on display at any ER is a good example of how to prioritize and treat medical risks.
-Also, it offers a good model for addressing the potential risk posed by open source software.
-I’d like to take a deeper look at the priority levels Flexera assigns to license compliance and vulnerability detection and the output of issue detection findings related to each level.
+Also, it offers a good model for addressing the potential risk posed by open source software (0SS).
+I’d like to take a deeper look at the priority levels Revenera assigns to OSS license compliance and OSS vulnerability detection and the output of issue detection findings related to each level.

 Open Source Software Issue Detection Priority Levels

-Using different methods, the Flexera audit services team goes through different evidence types with auditing a codebase.
+Using different methods, the Revenera audit services team goes through different evidence types with auditing a codebase.
 The evidence types are triaged in order to discover the high priority issues first.